splunk/observability-workshop/content/en/tko/session-5/docs/check-navigator.md

 This will show a quick view into the health of you cluster via the Kubernetes Analyzer.
 The Analyzer uses AI-driven insights to examine patterns that nodes, pods, or containers have in common.

+In our little cluster we have not yet had enough time or data to do more then highlight a condition detected like a pod restart detected.
+Over time, the system will show relations and patterns between between objects.

+For the sake of this workshop, you can still use the detected condition to select the pane to do start an investigation.

+Start with the workload pane for pods and container information and use the Nodes pane for conditions related to Node related conditions.

 {{% alert title="Workshop Question" color="danger" %}}

 How many trouble indicators are there if you are looking at the Cluster?